softwarespot/jquery-bootstrap-purr/README.md

     bower install jquery-bootstrap-purr
 ```

-Otherwise just include `jquery-bootstrap-purr.min.js` somewhere in your document, preferable after jQuery and Bootstrap (since it relies on both).
+Otherwise just include `jquery-bootstrap-purr.min.js` somewhere in your document, preferably after jQuery and Bootstrap (since it relies on these).

 ### Requirements